Quick and fun to make, look at and eat.

 1 tablespoons chopped fresh parsley

 Trim any leaves from the cauliflower and cut off the most fibrous base of the stem/core.
 Don’t remove the core though.
 Most of it will get deliciously tender and you need it to keep the “steaks” together.
 Set the cauliflower upright on a cutting board.
 Cut the cauliflower in half and then working out to the edges, cut each half into about 1-inch thick slices.
 Some florets will fall off and that’s fine.
-Set those aside and saute or roast them after you’ve done the steaks.
+Fit them around the edge of the steaks in the pan.
 You’ll probably end up with some steaks the full 1/2 size of the cauliflower and some smaller steaks.

 Heat a couple of tablespoon olive oil in a large, heavy skillet over medium-high heat.
 Place as many steaks as you can fit in one layer in the pan.
 Sprinkle generously with salt.
-Cook for about 3 minutes on each side, salting the other side too, until deeply browned.
+Cook, covered, for about 3-4 minutes on each side, salting the other side too, until deeply browned and just tender pierced with the tip of a knife.
 Repeat with remaining cauliflower.

 Mix the mayonnaise, mustard and parsley in a small bowl.
 Serve the steaks hot with the dijonnaise.